tytydraco/yessleep/out/Our_daughters_new_porcelain_doll_speaks_ancient_Sumerian_but_he_isnt_supposed_to_talk.md

 I nodded.
 "All you have to do is start talking, and he'll talk your ear off."

-"Very well," he said.
-"And do you mind if I record this?"
+"Very well.
+And do you mind if I record this?"

 "Please, go ahead," Brooke said.